abhinpai/pai-portfolio/docs/react/hooks/hooks_ctx.md

 const value = useContext(MyContext);
 ```

 When the nearest `<MyContext.Provider>` above the component updates, this Hook will trigger a re-render with the latest context value passed to that MyContext provider.
-Even if an ancestor uses `React.memo` or `shouldComponentUpdate`, a re-render will still happen starting at the component itself using useContext.
+Even if an ancestor uses `React.memo` or `shouldComponentUpdate`, a re-render will still happen to start at the component itself using useContext.

 A component calling `useContext` will always re-render when the context value changes.
 If re-rendering the component is expensive, you can optimize it by using [memoization](https://github.com/facebook/react/issues/15156#issuecomment-474590693).